georgiagracetully/RibonanzaNet_EternaBench_Eval/README.md

 **EternaBench**: (2)	Wayment-Steele, H. K.; Kladwang, W.; Strom, A. I.; Lee, J.; Treuille, A.; Becka, A.; Participants, E.; Das, R. RNA Secondary Structure Packages Evaluated and Improved by High-Throughput Experiments.
 Nat.
 Methods 2022, 19 (10), 1234–1242. https://doi.org/10.1038/s41592-022-01605-0.

 Three different benchmark datasets were evaluated:
-* Secondary Structure datasets
+* Secondary Structure
-* Chemical Mapping Datasets
+* Chemical Mapping
-* Riboswitch Equilibrium Constant Datasets
+* Riboswitch Binding Equilibrium Constants

 Step by step instructions on how I used .json files generated from provided colab notebooks to evaluate RibonanzaNet (a deep learning model implemented in Pytorch) on eternabench datasets, and compare with other packages:
 * Step 1: Run predictions in google colab notebooks located in **SS-evaluation**, **CM-evaluation**, and **RS-evaluation**